wvaugha2/PillowJS/README.md

 [back to top](#table-of-contents)

 ### Uncommon Request Methods
-What if you want to perform a HTTP method other than GET, POST, PUT, PATCH, or DELETE?
+Whaft if you want to perform a HTTP method other than GET, POST, PUT, PATCH, or DELETE?
 You can create a request object and use two step-wise request methods: `setMethod` and `setUrl`:
 ```javascript
 const request = pillow.getRequest();
 request.setMethod('TRACE').setUrl('http://traceurl.com');